cloudflare/cloudflare-docs/products/1.1.1.1/src/content/encrypted-dns/dns-over-https/web-browser.md

 </Aside>

-1. Click on the **three-dot menu** at in the top-right corner of your browser window.
+1. Click on the three-dot menu in the top-right corner of your browser window.
-1. Click **Settings**.
+1. Select **Settings**.
 1. Navigate to **Privacy and security** > **Security**.
 1. Enable the **Use secure DNS** switch.

 Your browser infers the DNS over HTTPS provider you want based on your system DNS.
-To benefit from Cloudflare DoH, make sure your system is [properly configured](https://1.1.1.1/dns/#setup-instructions).
+To benefit from Cloudflare DoH, make sure your system is [properly configured](/setting-up-1.1.1.1/index).

 ## Microsoft Edge